AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/visual_elements.md

 ## Color

-TODO: Ask someone what to say about color
+TODO: Ask Matthew what to say about color

 ## Typography